-For senior living facility managers, complying with important safety codes as well as evaluating the Total Cost of Ownership (TCO) for purchases is critical to acquire items at the lowest long-term cost.
+For facility managers, evaluating the Total Cost of Ownership (TCO) for purchases is critical to acquiring items at the lowest long-term cost.
 Assessing TCO requires not only understanding the initial purchase cost but also consideration of the operating costs, longevity, and remaining value beyond its expected life.

 TCO is an even more critical analysis when new products enter the market that disrupt the status quo.
 After all, it is difficult to evaluate the value of an innovative product that promises to be a much more effective, long-term solution but initially costs more, uses different materials, or is applied differently.
-For managers at senior living facilities, this is the case when analyzing the TCO of non-skid stair tread striping applied to interior and exterior stairs to prevent slip and fall accidents.
+For facility managers, this is the case when analyzing the TCO of non-skid stair tread striping applied to interior and exterior stairs to prevent slip and fall accidents.